emilydta/tic-tac-toe/README.md

   - How to use IIFE's and modular pattern.
   - How to use event delegation.
   - How easily codebases can become difficult to manage!

+In future projects I'll focus more on planning the overall structure of my code before I start coding to improve its clarity.

 Live version: http://emilydta.github.io/tic-tac-toe/